 I am from Delhi and I hate the roads there and the fact that how people drive like idiots.
-But once I spent some time on the roads of Srinagar city, people of Delhi started to look well behaved.
+But once I spent some time on the roads of Srinagar city, the people of Delhi started to look well-behaved.
 That is how crazy it is in Srinagar.

 So word of advice, if you are driving to Kashmir then please be very careful and slow down.
 It doesn’t actually apply just in Srinagar city but everywhere in Kashmir.

-We traveled through the crowded town of Magam and then the first stop came at Tangmarg where we stopped for much needed refreshments.
+We traveled through the crowded town of Magam and then the first stop came at Tangmarg where we stopped for much-needed refreshments.

 Hotel Pine View – Gulmarg

-This hotel was offering the lowest price of all and by the pictures posted, it looked like a decent enough stay.
-I called the number listed and the guy who answered the phone told me that the hotel was not exactly within Gulmarg; but about 10 kilometers downhill from main town.
+This hotel was offering the lowest price of all.
+By the pictures posted, it looked like a decent enough stay.
+I called the number listed and the guy who answered the phone told me that the hotel was not exactly within Gulmarg.
+It is about about 10 kilometers downhill from the main town.

 So if you too came across this name then do not check in here.
-This hotel comes up in Google as a budget hotel in Gulmarg; but actually is located at Tangmarg which is on the way from Srinagar; about 14 kilometers before Gulmarg.
+This hotel comes up in Google as a budget hotel in Gulmarg, but actually is located at Tangmarg which is on the way from Srinagar; about 14 kilometers before Gulmarg.